Lampro-Mellon/Quasar/README.md

 # Quasar RISC-V Core 1.0 from Lampro Mellon

-This repository contains the Quasar Core design in CHISEL.
+This repository contains the SweRV-EL2 Core written in CHISEL named "Quasar".

 ## License